How To Get The Most Beauty Out Of Your Beauty Sleep

 Although you do not want your face to retain excessive water, your skin still needs to be moisturized during the night.
 Use an anti-aging night cream with hyaluronic acid, so as to hydrate as much as possible and evade wrinkles3.
 But the devil is in the details – apply lip balm on your lips before bed, as well as lash conditioner on your eyelashes, for a fresh look in the a.m.
 If this sounds like too much effort, remember that while you rest at night, your body takes this time to recover and rejuvenate.

 You may already see a pattern – hydrating your skin is one of the most powerful steps you can take on your quest to long-lasting beauty.
 Because you cannot drink water while you sleep, invest in a humidifier to moisturize your skin for you.
 Make sure to specifically keep it on during the winter months4, as winter’s rough air tends to dry out even the most resilient skin type.

 Speaking of hydration, something that prevents your body from putting water to a good use is alcohol.
 Both booze and salt dehydrate your skin – this can become visible as your eyes puff up due to the collected liquids.
 Avoid little indulgences like a glass of white wine5 or salty snacks before bed and you will be the sleeping beauty you strive to be.

 Clean Up Before Bed

 The golden rule is valid here, too.
 Never go to bed without taking off your makeup.
 Leaving beauty products on your face for eight hours is a perfect recipe for clogged pores and eventual zit breakouts in the morning.
-Instead, take a few minutes to cleanse your complexion every evening and your fresh face will thank you the next day.
+Instead, take a few minutes to cleanse your skin every evening6, and your fresh face will thank you the next day.